 The maximum turnaround time or TAT, has also been set for life insurance companies as well as general insurance companies and it is based on the kind of service offered by it.
 The insurance provider has to resolve the grievance within a stipulated date and when it does not, the policyholder may take up the matter with the IRDA and approach them for a solution.
 The process is definitely escalated when they intervene and if an enquiry is required, the policyholder may next approach the Consumer Court.

-There is a process for lodging a complaint against a health insurance company.
+There is a process to file a complaint against your health insurance company.
 Before making the complaint, the Grievance Redressal Office of the branch has to be approached whereby the complaint has to be written and submitted with proper documentation.
 An acknowledgement of receiving the complaint would be provided and it is expected the matter would be resolved in 15 days, after which it can be taken up with the IRDA.

 In case the matter is taken up to the IRDA, the policyholder would have to approach the Grievance Redressal Cell of the Consumer Affairs Department through the customer support helpline or by email.
 After the complaint has been lodged, the Integrated Grievance Management System offered by the IRDA may be used to monitor the complaint and its progress.
 The Insurance Regulatory or the Development Authority may also be contacted via fax or through a formal letter.
 The TAT on requests and grievances related to some of the services vary.
 For example, obtaining a copy of policy proposal be require 30 days time while the issue or cancellation of policy may require 15 days only.
 Issues pertaining to survival benefit, maturity claim or penal interest would also take around 15 days.